asifhg/CGold/docs/tutorials/cmake-sources.rst

 There are several places where CMake code can live:

-* ``CMakeLists.txt`` listfiles loaded by ``add_subdirectory`` command will help
-  you to create source/binary tree.
+* In ``CMakeLists.txt`` listfiles loaded by the ``add_subdirectory`` command will help you create a source/binary tree.
 This is a skeleton of your project.

-* ``*.cmake`` modules help you to organize/reuse CMake code.
+* ``*.cmake`` modules help you organize/reuse CMake code.

-* CMake scripts can be executed by ``cmake -P`` and help you to solve problems in cross-platform fashion without relying on system specific tools like bash or without introducing external tool dependency like Python.
+* CMake scripts can be executed via``cmake -P`` and help you solve problems in a cross-platform fashion without relying on system specific tools like bash, or without introducing external tool dependency like Python.

 .. admonition:: Examples on GitHub